 In the case of minor misbehaviour, a pupil is given the chance to apologise to the person against whom a misbehaviour has been directed, which may stop the situation developing into bullying.
-The supervisor reports the bullying/harassing behaviour to the Form Tutor and Head of Year.
+The supervisor reports the bullying/harassing behaviour to the Form Tutor.
 Teachers are made aware that they can radically affect the incidences of bullying and that it must always be taken seriously.
-All incidents that happen at break times are recorded on iSAMS.
+All incidents that happen at break times are recorded on CPoms.